justinebateman/elasticsearch-helper-tool/README.md

 This option will just get the current index mapping and print it to console.
 This is a readonly action that is useful just to check that you're connected correctly

 ## 2 - Update the mappings for the index
-This option will perform the same steps listed here - [https://stackoverflow.com/c/songtradr/questions/69](https://stackoverflow.com/c/songtradr/questions/69)
+This option will perform the following steps:

+- Create a v2 of your index
+- Reindex from the current version to v2 (to basically backup all Documents)
+- Delete the current index
+- Recreate the index with the new mapping
+- Reindex from v2 onto the new index
+- Delete v2
-Before the index is updated a snapshot will be taken with the name `$"helper-tool-{DateTime.UtcNow.ToString("yyyyMMddHHmmss")}"`
+- Before the index is updated a snapshot will be taken with the name $"helper-tool-{DateTime.Now.ToString("YYYYMMDDHHmmsss")}";

 This can be restored if anything goes wrong